 - 2. Under provisions contained in the Localism Act 2011, the Council is required to prepare an annual pay policy statement setting out its policies for the financial year relating to the remuneration of chief officers; the remuneration of the lowest-paid employees; and the relationship between the pay of chief officers and that of other employees.
 These provisions came into force on 15th January, 2012. - 3.
-The statement must cover the authority's policies relating to: - the level and elements of remuneration for each chief officer (including salary, bonuses and benefits in kind); - remuneration of chief officers on recruitment; - increases and additions to remuneration for each chief officer; - the use of performance-related pay for chief officers; - the use of bonuses for chief officers: - the approach to the payment of chief officers on their ceasing to hold office under or to be employed by the authority; and - the publication of and access to information relating to remuneration of chief officers. - 4.
-Before it takes effect, the pay policy statement has to be approved by a resolution of the Council.
-This must be done, for the first statement, no later than 31st March, 2012 and then on an annual basis.
+The statement must cover the authority's policies relating to: - the level and elements of remuneration for each chief officer (including salary, bonuses and benefits in kind); - remuneration of chief officers on recruitment; - increases and additions to remuneration for each chief officer; - the use of performance-related pay for chief officers; - the use of bonuses for chief officers; - the approach to the payment of chief officers on their ceasing to hold office under or to be employed by the authority; and - the publication of and access to information relating to remuneration of chief officers. - 4.
+The pay policy statement has to be approved by a resolution of the Council.
+The first statement had to be approved no later than 31st March, 2012 and then on an annual basis.
 Following approval, the statement must be published as soon as possible on the Council's website (and in any other manner the authority thinks fit).
-The policy will need to be flexible and the Council may amend its pay policy statement by passing a resolution. - 5.
+The Council may amend its pay policy statement by passing a resolution. - 5.
 The Act's provisions add to the range of transparency obligations already placed upon local authorities.
 This includes the data required to be published under the Code of Recommended Practice for Local Authorities on Data Transparency and by the Accounts and Audit (England) Regulations 2011.
 It should be noted that these are separate data publication requirements.

 - 6. The Council's draft pay policy statement, as set out in the Appendix, has been produced on the basis of a model document from West Midlands Councils.
-The information contained in the draft policy statement refers to the anticipated position at 1st April, 2012. - 7.
+The information contained in the draft policy statement refers to the anticipated position at 1st April, 2013 and makes reference to the other terms and conditions, such as Health, with the transfer of the Public Health function to the Council. - 7.
 The statutory guidance states that pay policy statements should be used to explain the Council's approach to the reward of chief officers/directors who were previously made redundant from the authority, or later engaged as chief officers under a contract of service.
 There are currently no such arrangements in Dudley.
 Any such proposals would require the approval of the Appointments Committee.
 Authorities are permitted to include any additional information in the pay policy statement if they consider it appropriate to do so.